Recommended by:

 Linux keeps you in control of the processes on your device.
 This control ends where online begins.

-Stay private when streaming your favourite shows
+Stay private when streaming your favorite shows

 Keep your VPN connection on to hide your traffic from the prying eyes of your internet service provider and ad brokers when streaming.
 Our 10Gbit servers around the world will ensure a throttle- and buffer-free experience.